EntrustCorporation/cps/entrust.md

 The CA or RA rejects any Certificate application that cannot be verified.
 The CA may also reject a Certificate application if the CA believes that issuing the Certificate could damage or diminish the CA’s reputation or business including the Entrust business.

-**OV TLS, EV TLS, Client Authentication Certificates**
+**TLS and Client Authentication Certificates**

-The CAs do not issue OV TLS, EV TLS, or Client Authentication Certificates containing Internal Names or Reserved IP Addresses.
+The CAs do not issue TLS or Client Authentication Certificates containing Internal Names or Reserved IP Addresses.

 **EV TLS, EV Code Signing and Verified Mark Certificates**